-Before making any adjustment of sheet metal to provide necessary clearance at points mentioned, first make sure that front doors are properly aligned in the body openings.
-If fender and door panel surfaces are not reasonably flush, correction may be made by adding or removing shims between the fender and the cowl panel.
+Before making any adjustment of sheet

-Where spacing between rear end of front fender and edge of door is objectionably uneven from top to bottom, it may be necessary to adjust the shims between radiator mounting panel and frame cross member or at points "A" "B" "C" or "D" shown in figure 12-8.
+metal to provide necessary clearance at points mentioned, first make sure that front doors are properly aligned in the body openings.
+If fender and door panel surfaces are not reasonably flush connection may be made by adding or removing shims between the fender and the cowl.
+See Figure 12-4.
+Where spacing between rear edge of front fender and door is objectionably uneven from top to bottom, it may be necessary to adjust the shims between radiator mounting strap and cross member (Figure 12-7) or loosen lower rear fender attaching bolts and pry between fender and rocker panel or draw fender into position and retighten bolts.
+See Figure 12-4 and 12-5.